sillycowvalley/TTLSim/Data/Circuits/8080-ish CPU/Documentation/8080A_instruction_set.md

 ## Memory model

-**64 K, byte-addressable, read/write, unified code and data.**

-Not negotiable under the contract.
-8080A software self-modifies, loads programs into RAM, and expects code and data to share one address space.
-PC, SP and all 16-bit pairs wrap 0xFFFF → 0x0000 naturally.
+**Byte-addressable, read/write where it needs to be, 16-bit address space (0x0000–0xFFFF).** PC, SP and all 16-bit pairs wrap 0xFFFF → 0x0000 naturally.

-**This rules out a word-fetched ROM program store as the fetch path.** The Code & IR module (32 K × 16 EEPROM, /WE tied to VCC, private ROM data nets into a register stage) cannot serve this machine — it is write-protected, word-wide, and only half the required address space.
-A byte-wide 64 K SRAM with a boot ROM overlaid at reset is the shape that fits: map the ROM over low memory until the first write to a control port unmaps it.

-The register file module and counter module are unaffected either way.
+The **split between ROM and RAM is a later decode decision**, not a constraint fixed here.
+8080 software self-modifies and shares one address space between code and data, so the region the running program lives in must be RAM — but that does not mean the whole 64 K is RAM.
+The normal 8080-era shape is ROM low (reset vector, monitor, boot code) with RAM above and I/O decoded into its own space; where the boundaries fall is settled when the address bus is decoded.

+That decision governs which memory boards apply.
+A ROM in low memory is a legitimate — and conventional — part of the map, so a word-store like the Code & IR module is not ruled out on principle the way a single unified-RAM mandate would rule it out; whether it fits depends on the fetch-path width and the map chosen at decode time.
+The register file and counter modules are unaffected either way.

 ---